Embeds public Google Spreadsheets, Apps Scripts, or CSV files in WordPress posts or pages as HTML tables or interactive charts, and more.

 [gdoc key="ABCDEFG" linkify="no"]

-You can pre-process your Google Spreadsheet before retrieving data from it by passing a Google Charts API Query Language query to the shortcode's
+You can pre-process your Google Spreadsheets or CSV files before retrieving data from them by passing a Google Charts API Query Language query to the shortcode's

 query attribute.
-This lets you interact with the data in your Google Spreadsheet as though the spreadsheet were a relational database table.
+This lets you interact with the data in your Google Spreadsheet or CSV file as though it were a relational database table.
 For instance, if you wish to display the team that scored the most goals on your website, you might use a shortcode like this to query your Google Spreadsheet and display the highest-scoring team, where the team name is the first column (column

 A) and that team's score is the second column (column